Kumano Kodō: Iseji

 The "Iseji" route links Ise Grand Shrine with the Kumano Sanzan.
-In the 17th century this route became part of the Saikogu pilgrimage.
+In the 17th century this route became part of the Saigoku pilgrimage.
 The first temple is Seiganto-ji, which is closely related to the Kumano Nachi Taisha.

 Some pilgrims (ohenro) also combine the Iseji route with the Shikoku pilgrimage, starting from Ise Grand Shrine and following the Iseji to the Nakahechi and onwards to Shikoku.

 The "Magose Toge" forms the boundary between Miyama, Kyoto and Owase, Mie.
 A moss-covered stone path stretches about 2 km into the beautiful cypress forest covered with ferns.
 This route leads to Tengura-san with a huge stone at the tip.
 A small tunnel below the stone can be entered.
 From the stone is a scenic view of Owase City.
 Magose-koen Park on the way down the pass is renowned for its cherry blossoms.

 Today, much of the Iseji walk is on paved roads through urban and rural coastal areas.